fatenikhsan/fatenikhsan/README.md

 @work

--Microwave sensor- A complementary split ring resonator(CSRR) for 5G application, simulation using CST software and Matlab coding for mathematical equation
+*Microwave sensor- A complementary split ring resonator(CSRR) for 5G application, simulation using CST software and Matlab coding for mathematical equation

-*Antenna models - Antenna simulation for 5G frequency

-+Multilayer antenna - using different types of substrate for miniaturization antenna

-*Antenna material synthesis using mixing method and solid-state method
+*Antenna models - Antenna simulation for 5G frequency *Multilayer antenna - using different types of substrate for miniaturization antenna *Antenna material synthesis using mixing method and solid-state method

 @self